 Upon graduation, students become eligible to take this course, which is held later each month after graduation.
 Dive hats are essential equipment you’ll be working with for the rest of your career so the knowledge you’ll gain from the Hat Technician Course is practical training you’ll be able to use throughout your diving career.
 The industry standard and requirement is that all dive helmets need to be torn down, inspected, and rebuilt once a year.
 The soft good also needs to be replaced.
 This includes O-rings, teflon spacers, and “…pretty much everything that’s not metal or fiberglass on these hats get replaced once a year,” as the course instructor mentions.

 "It's one thing just to throw it on your head and get in the water, but there's no greater value than knowing how it works and how it functions internally."- DIT Hat Course Instructor

-The next day you spend down in the shop doing hands on work.
+The first part of this course is in the classroom, learning about legal do’s and don’ts and going through the technician manual.
+The second part of the course you spend down in the shop doing hands on work.
 You’ll tear down a hat completely to the shell, inspect everything, replace all the soft goods, put it back together, and adjust it.